0xCoto/Virgo/paper.md

 `VIRGO` is a Python package for the acquisition, processing and analysis of data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the `GNU Radio` framework, and is conveniently applicable to any radio telescope working with a GR-supported software-defined radio (SDR).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework, and is conveniently applicable to any radio telescope working with a GR-supported software-defined radio (SDR).
-In addition to its data-acquisition functionality, `VIRGO` carries out automated analysis of the recorded samples, producing the average spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the `numpy` and `matplotlib` packages.
+In addition to its data-acquisition functionality, `VIRGO` carries out automated analysis of the recorded samples, producing the average spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the NumPy (Harris, C.R., Millman, K.J., van der Walt, S.J. et al. 2020) and Matplotlib (Hunter 2007) packages.

-`%Comment: Should I cite gnu radio/numpy/matplotlib?`

-`%Comment: Should "with the help of numpy/matplotlib" be rephrased a bit differently?`
+`%Comment: should gnuradio.org be cited somehow?
+There doesn't seem to be an official paper` `%Comment: Should "with the help of numpy/matplotlib" be rephrased a bit differently?`

 Designed to be used by both researchers and students in the field of radio